kayaogz/2526-m1qdcs-terhpc/README.md

 * Since all of you will be sharing a single machine, it is important to make a fair use of the CPU resources.
 In particular, try to optimize the single threaded version of the code first.
 Once it is efficient, you can run the multi-core benchmarks.
 For multi-core benchmarks, limit the thread count to 8 for most runs.
 Once you have a production-ready code, you can benchmark up to 16 threads.
 * When using Antigravity, try to use the Gemini Flash model as much as possible; it is remarkably good and you have much higher credit limit.
 You can save Gemini Pro credits for more critical optimization/organization/code generation tasks.
 Your credit limit resets about every 4 hours.
+* Divide a task into many subtasks as much as possible; this will facilitate the work for the AI and make it use less compute time / credit.
 # References

 * https://github.com/OpenMathLib/OpenBLAS